W427697/Discord-/docs/api/doc-block-controls.md

 Default: `parameters.docs.controls.include`

-Specifies which controls to include in the table.
-Any controls whose name doesn’t match the regex or is not part of the array will be left out.
+Specifies which controls to include in the args table.
+Any controls whose names don't match the regex or are not part of the array will be left out.

 ### `of`